Raemer Schreiber: Retirement

 Schreiber retired in 1974, but remained as a consultant until 1995.
 He served as a member of the Laboratory's History Advisory Council in the late 1980s, and assisted in the publication of Critical Assembly: A Technical History of Los Alamos during the Oppenheimer Years, 1943-1945 (1993).
 He also helped the Human Studies Project Team by reviewing its history of medical studies at the Laboratory.

+Personal life and death

+Schreiber married Marguerite Elizabeth Doak, a Linfield College French major in 1933.
+They had two daughters, Paula and Sara.

 Schreiber and Marguerite bought a property at Pajarito Village in the Española Valley in the late 1940s, where they built an adobe home on the weekends.
 They lived there from 1955 until 1972, when they returned to Los Alamos.
 He died at his home there on December 24, 1998.
 He was survived by his wife Marguerite, daughters Paula and Sara, and his sister Anna.
+His remains, and later those of Marguerite, were interred at Guaje Pines Cemetery.
 The Laboratory's Advanced Nuclear Technology Group (NIS-6) named its conference room the Raemer E. Schreiber Room in his honor.